grasmarcussanti129/ci-pipeline-optimizer/contributing.md

 3. **Documentation**: Help us improve our documentation by fixing typos or adding examples.

 ## Guidelines
-- Follow the coding conventions and commit message formats.
+- Follow the coding conventions and commit message formats closely to maintain consistency.
 - Make sure your changes are well-tested and documented.
 - Be respectful and inclusive in discussions.